Why We Made Easter Blocks - GoodKind

 Christmas Echoes in the Easter Story

 The more I reflect on the beauty of Easter, the more I’m struck by—and a bit amused by—the echoes I hear of Christmas.
 My kids love hearing about Jesus turning over tables in the temple, with animals scattering and bellowing.
 They think it’s wild that a woman would interrupt a dinner to dump a bunch of perfume on Jesus’ head.
-They laugh out loud at the idea of Jesus having a chat with a fig tree.
+They laugh out loud at the idea of Jesus chatting with a fig tree.

 Back to blog